 You will make New York City your classroom.
 Experience the city’s world-class theater scene in our Theater in the City class or discover the city’s unique ecosystem in Environmental Literature.
 You will come face-to-face with internationally acclaimed and prizewinning writers.
 Our Major Author Reading Series brings writers such as Jennifer Egan, Adam Johnson, Jia Tolentino, and Leslie Jamison to campus every semester.
 You will also have the opportunity to contribute creative and academic work to one of several campus publications.

-You will learn to make your voice heard in the way you want it to be heard.
+In the English program you will learn to make your voice heard in the way you want it to be heard.
 You will read all those books you wanted to read and some you didn’t know you wanted to read.
 And maybe you’ll make your voice heard in ways you haven’t done before: through essays, fiction, poetry, and creative nonfiction.

 The English major incorporates history, sociology, religion, philosophy, science, and psychology – all of the things that make human civilization, well, human.
 As an English major you will develop an understanding of literary texts and the issues that shaped them while you learn how to: